-c) Rory Claim Group, Yukon Territory
+(c) Rory Claim Group, Yukon Territory

-The Company has a 100% interest in 265 staked claims located in the Yukon Territory, Canada (the "Rory Claim Group").
+The Company has a 100% interest in 40 staked claims located in the Yukon Territory, Canada (the "Rory Claim Group").
 The Rory Claim Group is adjacent to the Wellgreen project in the Yukon Territory, Canada.
-The Rory Claim Group claims are in good standing until October 2015.